Inferno (Marvel Comics): Other versions

 In the reality of Earth-89112, towards the end of Inferno, Illyana's Soulsword returns to Limbo at the same time as S’ym.
 The demon uses the sword to return to Earth and, together with the Goblin Queen, kills the X-Men except for Wolverine, who becomes demonized.
 The demon infestation spreads all over the planet.
 While the few remaining heroes attempt to devise a plan, the demon hordes attack, killing most of the heroes.
 Only Dr. Strange and a handful of others escape.
 Strange eventually discovers Rachel Summers, frozen as a mannequin.
 He frees her and they rejoin the remaining heroes.
 Before Strange can summon the Phoenix Force to cleanse the world, the hordes attack again, this time with the aid of Baron Mordo.
 Many more die until Wolverine returns to the heroes’ side and Baron Mordo betrays his new demonic allies.
 After the deaths of both S’ym and the Goblin Queen, Rachel summons the Phoenix Force and uses it to purge the demonic infestation from the Earth.
 The world is reduced to a primitive state and given a new beginning.

 Collected editions

+In other media

+A greatly condensed adaptation of "Inferno" is featured in the X-Men '97 episode "Fire Made Flesh".